 A bit about me...

 I am from Louisiana (where I took the photo at the top of this screen) and consider myself a speaker of Southern American English.
 As a young child, I wished I spoke another language and started studying French as soon as it was possible.
 At Whitman College, I studied English Literature and was fortunate enough to study abroad at the University of Nantes.
 After graduation, I was recommended by Fulbright to receive funding to teach English in France from the TAPIF program.
 There, I thought I'd found my calling: teaching English as a second language, but I thought "how much better I'd be at this if I knew more about language acquisition!"
-With that in mind, I started an MA program at Newcastle University... where I discovered that language acquisition, particularly of syntax, would be what kept me up at night.
+With that in mind, I started an MA program at Newcastle University (my photo above was taken there)... where I discovered that language acquisition, particularly of syntax, would be what kept me up at night.
 That is what I currently spend my time thinking about... even when I'm not working...

 My most recent work took me to Konstanz, Germany where I worked in the BabySpeechLab.
 With the assistance of Professor Dr. Bettina Braun and members of the BabySpeechLab, I am investigating German children's production and comprehension of complex questions.
 This work will be presented as a major part of my doctoral dissertation.
 This work is generously supported by the National Science Foundation through a Doctoral Dissertation Research Improvement Grant.